Ambre-io/sparkplugui/README.md

 ## 3. Usage Details

 Main software actions can be accessed from the top left panel.
-They trigger effects on other panels:
+They trigger effects on other panels.

-### Select 🗣️ Language
+### 3.1 Select 🗣️ Language

 Choose your favorite language:  🇺🇸 🇩🇪 🇫🇷 🇮🇹 🇹🇳 🇯🇵 🇺🇦 🇷🇺 🇪🇸 🇨🇳 🏴󠁣󠁮󠀶󠀵󠁿 🏴󠁺󠁡󠁮󠁬󠁿 🏴󠁩󠁲󠀱󠀶󠁿

-### Button ☁️ Connect/Disconnect
+### 3.2 Button ☁️ Connect/Disconnect

 *Connect* the software to the defined server in the **MQTT Information** panel.
 After the success notification, It starts to receive messages which hydrate the **Messages** and the **Topics Tree** panels.